The Wave (1981 film): Awards

-The TV film won a 1982 Emmy for Outstanding Children's Program, and a 1981 Peabody Award and a 1981 Young Artist Award for Best Television Special - Family Enjoyment.
+The TV film won a 1982 Emmy for Outstanding Children's Program, and a 1981 Peabody Award and a 1981 Young Artist Award for Best Television Special – Family Enjoyment.

-Writer Johnny Dawkins was nominated for a 1982 Humanitas Prize in the 60 minute category, and a 1983 Writers Guild of America Award for Best Children's Show.
+Writer Johnny Dawkins was nominated for a 1982 Humanitas Prize in the 60-minute category, and a 1983 Writers Guild of America Award for Best Children's Show.

 Related works

 Todd Strasser's novelization of the same name was released the same year.
 It originally appeared under Strasser's pseudonym of Morton Rhue.
-Ron Jones article and the TV movie's screenplay were the basis of the 2008 German film Die Welle.
+Ron Jones's article and the TV movie's screenplay were the basis of the 2008 German film Die Welle.